isomerpages/moh-vaccinegov/pages/health-advisory.md

 **Postpone your appointment if you**

 - Are unwell
-- Have a fever in the last 24 hours.
+- Have a fever in the last 24 hours
 -
- Are serving Stay-Home Notice (SHN) or Quarantine Order (QO).
+ Are serving Stay-Home Notice (SHN) or Quarantine Order (QO)

 Persons with moderate to severe immunocompromise are recommended to receive a third dose of the same PSAR mRNA vaccine they had received for the first two doses, two months after their second dose.
 They should be referred to receive the third dose by their treating specialist, who would have the best understanding of their medical condition.
 For more information, please refer to the [FAQ](https://www.moh.gov.sg/covid-19/vaccination/faqs---enhanced-primary-series)